Csuk0914/dnn-rtl/README.md

 	p = k*z, k >= 2
 	fo >= 2
 	z = k*fi (since an integral number of output neurons must be processed in 1 cycle [TODO] MAYBE add FFs for partial add to alleviate this)

+Variable naming conventions: (RTL = hardware Verilog, HL = high level Python)

+	act = activation
+	ans (RTL), ideal (HL) = ideal output adot = activation derivative
+	del = delta
+	wt = weight
+	bias = bias
+	actwt = activation * weight
+	FF = feedforward
+	BP = backpropagation
+	UP = update
+	delta = change in value of any quantity.
+DO NOT confuse with delta values, which are del

+	Junction specific:
+	p = # neurons in a layer before a junction n = # neurons in a layer after a junction fo = Fanout
+	fi = Fanin
+	W = Total weights = p*fo = n*fi

+	For RTL only:
+	outside to input layer = 0, input-hidden junctio = 1, hidden-output junction = L-1 (=2), output layer to outside = L (=3)
+	within a layer = in for incoming, out for outgoing (regardless of direction, e.g. del_in would come from next layer) package = 1D data which needs to be split into 2D (or vice-versa).
+This is because Verilog can't handle 2D I/O :'-( calc = Real number value, not Verilog register or wire in bits coll = collection level, i.e. many memory banks mem = memory bank level (Might have different meaning in testbench).
+In applicable situation with neither coll or mem, it means at a single memory level r = read
+	w = write
+	addr = address
+	pt = pointer
+	we = write enable
+	A, B = ports in dual-port memory